Save on pet insurance for your pet

 Is pet insurance worth it?

 You’re the only person who can answer this question.
 Some pet parents see pet insurance as absolutely essential protection against the unexpected; others view it as just another unnecessary expense.
+Meanwhile, some pet parents might think a pet health savings plan is a better way to go.

 If you’re unsure whether you need to take out a policy, ask yourself: Would I be able to cope financially if I got an unexpected $1,500 vet bill tomorrow?
 How would I feel if I couldn’t give my dog the care they need because I was unable to afford it?